 |Renewals executed in 2016||17||32||0||49|

 |Revoked or cancelled||0||0||0||0|

-*The total of 183 does not include situations when the taxpayer had paid a user fee but has not yet submitted a substantially complete APA request.
-As of 31 December 2015, the IRS reports that the APMA program had received 14 user fee filings in addition to the 183 complete APA applications.
+*The total of 98 include the number of complete applications filed per year.
+As of December 31, 2016, the IRS reports that the APMA program had also received 17 user fee filings that were not yet accompanied by substantially complete APA applications, in addition to the 98 complete APA applications.

 For more information, contact a tax professional with KPMG’s Global Transfer Pricing Services group in the United States:

 Sean Foley | +1 (202) 533-5588 | firstname.lastname@example.org